XRPLF/xrpl-dev-portal/content/rippled.md

 #### Asynchronous Follow-ups ####

-In addition to the initial response, the server sends more messages in a similar format to update on the status of the paths over time.
+In addition to the initial response, the server sends more messages in a similar format to update on the status of [payment paths](paths.html) over time.
 These messages include the `id` of the original WebSocket request so you can tell which request prompted them, and the field `"type": "path_find"` at the top level to indicate that they are additional responses.
 The other fields are defined in the same way as the initial response.

 If the follow-up includes `"full_reply": true`, then this is the best path that rippled can find as of the current ledger.